pgRouting/pgrouting/doc/bipartite/pgr_bipartite.rst

 Additional Examples
 ------------------------------------------------------------------------------------------

-:Example: To handle the one flag to choose signatures

 The examples in this section use the following :ref:`fig1`

+:Example: It also possibe the cyclic graph can also be bipartite.
 .. literalinclude:: doc-bipartite.queries
-    :start-after: --q1
+    :start-after: --q2
-    :end-before: --q2
+    :end-before: --q3

 See Also
 -------------------------------------------------------------------------------